-Waste Management owns and operates a portable nonmetallic mineral processing operation which was at an initial home pit location in Section 15, Township 27 North, Range 56 East within Richland County, Montana.
-Waste Management will continue to utilize this location as the home pit.
-However, MAQP #4667-02 applies while operating at any location in Montana, except those areas having a Department of Environmental Quality (Department)-approved permitting program, areas considered tribal lands, or areas in or within 10 kilometers (km) of certain particulate matter with an aerodynamic diameter of 10 microns or less (PM10) nonattainment areas.
+The home pit location of the portable crushing and screening operation is Section 9 Township 22 North, Range 59 East in Richland County, Montana.
+However, MAQP #4798-01 applies while operating at any location in Montana, except those areas having a Montana Department of Environmental Quality (Department)approved permitting program, areas considered tribal lands, or areas in or within 10 kilometers (km) of certain particulate matter with an aerodynamic diameter of 10 microns or less (PM{10}) nonattainment areas.
 A Missoula County air quality permit will be required for locations within Missoula County, Montana.
-An addendum will be required for locations in or within 10 km of certain PM10 nonattainment areas.
+An addendum will be required for locations in or within 10 km of certain PM{10} nonattainment areas.